Cycling - Benefits of cycling - Why should I cycle?

 These would create "major opportunities for public health improvement," he added.

-What can we do to help stop further tragedies like this?
-Join cycling groups like the www.hdcf.org.uk for cycling action and make our voices heard!
+Here's some cycling clubs and groups to join: Like the www.hdcf.org.uk for cycling action and to make our voices heard!

 Do you care about cycling in Horsham?
 Go to the link: Cycle lanes in Horsham